Top 10 Most Expensive Beanie Babies

 Beanie Babies were a huge hit in the 1990s, but they quickly faded into relative obscurity.
 The once-popular children’s toys now draw a different crowd — collectors.

-The same tiny stuffed animals that once sold for only a few bucks now sell for thousands of dollars on the secondary market.
-As a rule, the more unique the Beanie Baby, the more valuable it is, which means that certain versions with slight variations in styling or even errors in production often command the highest prices.
+Some of the same tiny stuffed animals that once sold for only a few bucks now sell for thousands of dollars on the secondary market.
+As a rule, the more unique the Beanie Baby, the more valuable it is, which means that certain versions with slight variations in styling or even rare errors in production often command the highest prices.

 Top 10 Most Expensive Beanie Babies

 Compiling a list like this can be a bit difficult because there’s no real consensus regarding the valuation of Beanie Babies.
 Browse around online and you’ll likely notice that the most expensive Beanie Babies have a wide variety of prices, depending on where you look.

 In this article, GOBankingRates lists the top 10 Beanie Babies that fetch the highest prices on eBay.
 To weed out fraudulent listings, only those from experienced sellers with a large number of positive feedback for items they’ve sold have been included.
 In addition, Beanies sold at auction must have received multiple bids.
 Items that show as having been sold and relisted were excluded.

 The prices listed below are sold prices — the amount the buyer paid as opposed to the price at which the seller listed the Beanie.